syntax-tree/unist-util-assert/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It does not export additional types.
+It exports the additional type `AssertionError`.

 ## Compatibility